casper-network/casper-node/README.md

 ```

 The result will be a `casper-node` binary found in `target/release`.
 Copy this somewhere into your
-path, or substitute `target/release/casper-node` for `casper-node` in all examples below.
+PATH, or substitute `target/release/casper-node` for `casper-node` in all examples below.

 ### Running one node